 Keeping remote workers up to date and in the loop

 Remote employees can’t “shoulder-surf” or lean over to ask the person at the next desk how something is done, which puts them at a disadvantage.
 In a blended workforce, institutional knowledge can quickly become privileged information, with on-site employees being “in the know” and remote workers being left out.
+You could also consider implementing some technology for smart offices that can help you generate a more productive environment.

 Juniper Square CEO and Co-founder Alex Robinson told Digiday that hybrid-team leaders must think digital-first: “By making digital the default mode, you level the playing field for employees and ensure that everyone has the same access to information, regardless of location.”